 Each channel of the stereo audio DAC consists of a digital audio processing block, a digital interpolation filter, a digital delta-sigma modulator, and an analog reconstruction filter.
-This high oversampling ratio (normally DOSR is between 32 and 128) exhibits good dynamic range by ensuring that the quantization noise generated within the delta-sigma modulator stays outside of the audio frequency band.
+This high oversampling ratio (normally DOSR is between 32 and 128) exhibits good dynamic range by ensuring that the generated quantization noise stays outside of the audio frequency band.
 Audio analog outputs include stereo headphone/lineouts and stereo class-D speaker outputs.